JAPAN is an island nation off the east coast of China.

 Each episode ended with an on-screen caption "次回につづく", which is "Continues next time".
 And on the final episode of each serial, another caption appeared with the title of the next serial.

 (Clips from the Japanese dub of Genesis of the Daleks part six had also been available on YouTube, but have since been removed due to copyright issues...)

-(An earlier run of Tom Baker stories was broadcast in 1986 by the Armed Forces Network – see the separate profile page for those English broadcasts.)
+(An earlier run of Tom Baker stories was broadcast in Japan in 1986 by the Armed Forces Network – see the separate profile page for those English broadcasts.)